chris-bacon/hipfind/README.md

 This is already implemented in the `benchmarks.sh` script, so you can just run that as sudo to run the benchmarks.
 These tests will output the time taken to relevant logs in the `benchmarks` directory.

+Each benchmark is run 10 times per test to strike a balance between benchmarking times and outliers.

 ## Benchmark Output

 ### 1 bucket load of node-modules of create-react-app